hly1204/vscode-git-wrap-for-msys2/README.md

 VSCode will call [`git check-ignore -v -z --stdin`](https://git-scm.com/docs/git-check-ignore) to check the file state.
 Currently it is not going to work.
 I may fix this later on.

-Here are some ideas, since Git `Read pathnames from the standard input, one per line, instead of from the command-line.`, we could simply use the `cygpath -wf -` to solve it.
+Here are some ideas, since Git `Read pathnames from the standard input, one per line, instead of from the command-line.`, we could simply use the `cygpath -uf -` to solve it.
 For the output, it should be

 ```text
 <source> <NULL> <linenum> <NULL> <pattern> <NULL> <pathname> <NULL>
 ```

+And another `cygpath` call is needed (and some parse stuffs).

 ## License